-15.1 Eligibility.
+- 15.1 Eligibility.
 Employees with the rank of Assistant Professor, Associate Professor, Professor, and other employees the University may designate, shall be eligible for tenure, unless appointed with modifiers that would remove tenure-earning status, e.g. "Visiting", "Research", "Clinical".
 The University may, by rule, make Assistant Professors ineligible for tenure.
 The University may designate other positions as tenure-earning and shall notify the employee of such status at the time of initial appointment.
 Tenure shall be in a department/unit or other appropriate administrative unit.
 Tenure shall not extend to administrative appointments in the General Faculty or Administrative and Professional classification plans.
-Tenured faculty who assume administrative appointments shall retain tenure status in their respective department/units.

-15.2 Tenure Decision:
+Tenured faculty who assume administrative appointments shall retain tenure status in their respective department/units. - 15.2 Tenure Decision:

-- A. An employee shall normally be considered for tenure during the sixth year of continuous service in a tenure-earning position including any prior service credit granted at the time of initial employment.
+- A. An employee shall normally be considered for tenure during the final year of the probationary time established in the written guidelines of the employee's college.
+No college shall establish a probationary period less than six (6) years or longer than (8) years.
+Extension of the probationary period beyond six (6) years will be by means of a vote as established by the college governance document.
+No non-tenured or non-tenure earning employee should be able to vote on the time limit.
+The employee must have been in continuous service in a tenure-earning position including any prior service credit granted at the time of initial employment.
 The tenure clock may be stopped for medical or related reasons for up to one (1) year upon the request of the employee and the recommendation of the supervisor and dean/director and upon approval of the appropriate administrator.
-An employee's written request for early tenure consideration is subject to the University's written agreement. - B. By the end of six (6) years of service at the University, an employee eligible for tenure shall either be awarded tenure by the Board of Trustees or given notice that further employment will not be offered.
+An employee's written request for early tenure consideration is subject to the University's written agreement. - B. By the end of the probationary period of service at the University, an employee eligible for tenure shall either be awarded tenure by the Board of Trustees or given notice that further employment will not be offered.
 Upon written request by an employee within twenty (20) days of the employee's receipt of such notice, the University shall provide the employee with a written statement of reasons by the President or representative why tenure was not granted. - C. Decision by the Board of Trustees.
 The Board of Trustees shall award tenure.
 This decision shall normally be made at the May Board Meeting but no later than the following meeting.
-The employee shall be notified in writing by the President or representative within five (5) days of the decision of the Board. - D. An employee being considered for tenure prior to the sixth (6) year may withdraw from consideration on or before March 15 without prejudice.
+The employee shall be notified in writing by the President or representative within five (5) days of the decision of the Board. - D. An employee being considered for tenure prior to the end of the probationary period established by the employee's college may withdraw from consideration on or before January 15 without prejudice.